config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 type: Opaque
 ```

 Now, deploy Kubed operator in your cluster following the steps [here](/docs/install.md).
-Once the operator pod is running, check your bucket from Google Cloud console.
+Once the operator pod is running, check your container from Azure portal.
 You should see the data from initial snapshot operation.

 ## OpenStack Swift